ClarityQueen/azure-content/articles/machine-learning-sample-color-quantization-using-k-means-clustering.md

 	ms.author="garye"/>

-# Azure Machine Learning Sample: Color quantization using K-Means clustering
+# Azure Machine Learning sample: Color quantization using K-Means clustering

 >[AZURE.NOTE]
 >The [Sample Experiment] and [Sample Dataset] associated with this model are available in ML Studio.
 See below for more details.